 And What Is Wisdom Father?

 The notion of wisdom is a really intriguing one.
-I've been thinking about it lately and decided to opt for a somewhat poetic approach to explaining the relevance wisdom has for each of us in our journey through life.
+I've been thinking about wisdom and would like to take a poetic approach to explaining the relevance wisdom has for each of us in our journey through life.

 Daughter: "And what is wisdom, father?"